axel-denis/nixos-dotfiles/README.md

 - Download the iso with the Gnome installer
 - Install trough the standard process
   - Create an user and a password in the installer.
-For easier use with this repo's config, the user should be "axel"
   - Do not enable any desktop env (if for server, otherwise do as you please)
   - Install
 - Restart and login to your user